NicPWNs/random-unicode-emoji/README.md

 - `$ npm adduser`
 - `$ npm publish`

-## Looking for a New Owner
+## Looking for Contributors

-I'm [pretty busy](https://kinopio.club) these days and don't have time to keep this repo up to date with the latest emojis.
+I'm pretty busy with [Kinopio](https://kinopio.club) these days and don't have time to keep this repo up to date with the latest unicode emojis.
 It's small and simple, and a couple people use it.
-If you'd like to contribute or take over this project please hit me up!
+If you'd like to contribute please do!